hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 For forms provided by WordPress Core, the filter receives the source as 'WordPress' and form_id as post_id for comment form, 'login', 'lost_password', 'password_protected', and 'register'.

-Below is an example of how to block the hCaptcha widget on the Gravity Form with id = 1.
+Below is an example of how to skip the hCaptcha widget on a Gravity Form with id = 1.

 `
 /**